SJWeymouth/website/content/authors/admin/_index.md

 - Visitors
 ---

-Stephen Weymouth is the Dewey Awad Fellow at Georgetown University's McDonough School of Business.
-His research focuses on political responses to globalization and technological change.
+Stephen Weymouth is an associate professor and the Dewey Awad Fellow at Georgetown University's McDonough School of Business.
+His research examines the political environment of globalization and technological change.
 He teaches courses on international business, nonmarket strategy, and the implications of artificial intelligence for business and society.